 Time required: allow a minimum of 90 minutes.

 Group Booking Policy

-- The BBQ area is available to groups & general public at no cost and there is no requirement to book, however we do request some forewarning, (such as a phone call for groups over 10) and there is a strict NO BYO policy in place.
-Note: there is no wet weather option available if it rains.
+There are three BBQ areas and several picnic tables available to groups and general public at no cost and there is no requirement to book.
+We do however request some forewarning for groups over 10 and there is a strict no BYO policy in place.
+Wine can be purchased from our Cellar Door.
+Note, there is no wet weather option available.

 Meet the Team